MiticaMatthews/Azure-Labs/Labs/005/readme.md

 ![rnt banner](https://github.com/user-attachments/assets/b4f39e86-612b-480e-9cbf-cd6c52e9e90f)

 In this write-up, I will walk you through the process of routing network traffic with a route table using the Azure portal.
+This lab will show you how to create **User-Defined Routes (UDRs)** to direct traffic between subnets through a **Network Virtual Appliance (NVA)**.
+As such, any outbound traffic will first be routed to the NVA before reaching the Private subnet.

+By the end of this write-up, you will have learned to:
+1. Create a virtual network and subnets.
+2. Create an NVA that routes traffic.
+3. Deploy virtual machines (VMs) into different subnets.
+4. Create a route table.
+5. Create a route.
+6. Associate a route table to a subnet.
+7. Route traffic from one subnet to another through an NVA.

 ## What is Azure Routing
+Routing is the backbone of IP connectivity, essential for linking various services and enabling secure access to private networks.
+Azure provides two main types of routes: **System routes**, which are automatically created and assigned to subnets and cannot be removed, and **User-Defined Routes (UDRs)**, which offer custom routing options to override default routes and tailor traffic flow to meet specific needs.
+This tutorial will focus on **UDRs**, but understanding both default and custom routes is crucial for effectively managing and securing network traffic in Azure.

 ## Requirements
-**Azure Account:** If you don't already have an Azure subscription, create a free account using the following link: https://azure.microsoft.com/en-gb/free/
+**Azure Account:** If you don't already have an Azure subscription, create a free account using the following link: https://azure.microsoft.com/en-gb/free/.

 ## Create a Virtual Network & an Azure Bastion Host
-1. Sign in to the [Azure Portal](https://portal.azure.com/)
+1. Sign in to the [Azure Portal](https://portal.azure.com/).

 2. Search for and select *virtual networks* in the portal.